 After winning silver at the 2017 Continental Championships, Bujold’s next big victory was welcoming daughter Kate Olympia into the world in November 2018.
 She returned to competition in 2019, winning silver at the International Balkan Tournament and taking top spot in the 51kg weight class at the Canadian Olympic Qualifier.
 She would go on to win bronze at the Bocskai Memorial Tournament in February 2020 before all competitions were shut down because of the COVID-19 pandemic.

 Bujold was prepared to compete at the Americas Olympic Qualifier for Tokyo 2020, but when that was cancelled for a second time, it looked like she would not be able to compete in her second Olympic Games.
 She was not included on the world ranking list that would now be used to allocate Olympic quota spots because she had been on maternity leave while the events that would count had been held.
 Bujold appealed to the Court of Arbitration for Sport, which ruled that any decisions made about Olympic boxing qualification needed to include accommodation for women who were pregnant or postpartum during the qualification period.
+In her second Olympic Games, Bujold was eliminated in the Round of 32.

 A Little More About Mandy